thejohnfreeman/project-template-python/docs/continuous_integration.rst

    .. __: https://travis-ci.org/thejohnfreeman/project-template-python/jobs/528949377
    .. _nproc: http://man7.org/linux/man-pages/man1/nproc.1.html

-To set up CI for your project, you'll need to:
+To set up Travis CI for your project, you'll need to:

 - `Grant access`__ to the Travis CI application for your account or organization.
 This will let Travis CI add hooks and mark commits with the